DarwinAwardWinner/with-simulated-input/README.md

   (read-string "Enter a string: "))
 ```

-Note that this code only *pretends* to be idle for 501 seconds.
-It
+Note that the example code above only *pretends* to be idle for 501
-actually runs immediately.
+seconds.
+It actually runs immediately.

-In fact, you can put any lisp code in between input strings
-in this way.

 Get it from MELPA: https://stable.melpa.org/#/with-simulated-input